Visual Computing -- What is the next challenge?

 3 titles as a senior programmer with Insomniac Games.
 His most recent published

-Resistance: Fall of Man and Ratchet and Clank
+titles are Resistance: Fall of Man and Ratchet and Clank

 Future: Tools of Destruction.